tabeshhoseini/film-recommendation-system/README.md

 ## License

 This project is intended for educational purposes.

-You can make it even more professional by adding a **Sample Output** section with a screenshot of your recommendations once the project is finished.
-That makes GitHub projects much more appealing to recruiters.